vgteam/sv-genotyping-paper/README.md

 # Genotyping structural variation in variation graphs with the vg toolkit

 This repository contains the commands and scripts used for *Genotyping structural variation in variation graphs with the vg toolkit, 2019, in press*.
 They are primarily dependent on [toil-vg](https://github.com/vgteam/toil-vg), which can run most other dependencies via Docker.
+See also the [toil-vg genotyping WIKI here](https://github.com/vgteam/toil-vg/wiki/Genotyping-Structural-Variants)
 [Github issues](https://github.com/vgteam/sv-genotyping-paper/issues/new) is the best place to raise questions or concerns.

 Links to necessary data are also listed for each analysis.